 Alliance takes a cross-functional team approach.
-Its engineering, tool design, process development, and quality control experts work together from the concept stage to ensure that the project is optimized for efficiency and long-term success.
+Our engineering, tool design, process development, and quality control experts work together from the concept stage to ensure that the project is optimized for efficiency and long-term success.
 This collaborative culture is maintained throughout operations.
-Alliance embraces our customers and suppliers as partners in the execution of this defect-free design approach.
+Alliance embraces customers and suppliers as partners in the execution of this defect-free design approach.

 In addition to being strong, economical, and flexible, plastic parts can be designed to assimilate other parts into one component.
 For example, a plastic drill housing having receptacles for switches, clips and wire harnesses previously made of metals as separate parts, can be designed to have these parts molded as integral parts of the main component.
 Instead of multiple parts and added assembly time, customers get one streamlined plastic component with no assembly or finishing required.
 It's the smart way to engineer plastic products.